-Blizzard is an important game developer and publisher well-known for its epic games, such as World of Warcraft, Diablo, League of Legends, and more.
+Blizzard is an important game developer and publisher well-known for its epic games, such as World of Warcraft, Diablo, Starcraft, and more.
 Blizzard’s games keep millions of gamers busy every day, allowing them to immerse in impressive fantasy worlds.

 The easiest and simplest solution to repair Blizzard games is to use the platform’s dedicated repair tool.
 Corrupted and damaged game files can cause a wide variety of problems and errors.
 Blizzard’s repair tool quickly identifies the faulty files and repairs them in just a few minutes.

 - Launch the Battle.net desktop app

 - Click the icon of the game you need to repair

 - Below the title of the game is an option called Scan and Repair > select it